raymondbernard/sshcommander/README.md

 ### Configuration

 1. Expand the "SSH Connection Information" section and input the details of the original server through which you will SSH into other servers or devices.

 2. Expand the "Configuration" section to add, edit, or delete server configurations.
-   - Click on "Add / Edit a Server" to input the server address, username, and the commands to be executed.
+   - Click on "Add / Edit a Server" to input the server address, username, and commands to be executed.
+   - The AI will generate a description of the configuration based on the commands.
-   - Use the "Save Server" button to save the configuration.
+   - Use the "Save Server" button to save the configuration along with the AI-generated description.
-   - Use the "Edit" and "Delete" buttons to modify or remove existing server configurations.
+   - Use the "Edit" and "Delete" buttons to modify or remove existing configurations.

 3. Click the "Start Configuration" button to execute the commands on all configured servers.

 ### Testing